common-workflow-library/cwl-patterns/workflow_patterns_initiative/event/README.md

 Of the 11 WPI Event Log Imperfection patterns, 0 patterns are supported by CWL v1.2 or earlier and 11 patterns are unsupported.
 Most of the patterns below are more like "anti-patterns" which should be avoided as they make process mining analysis more complicated.

 CWL specification doesn't define any special mechanisms for capturing and saving event logs.
 Redirecting `stdout` and `stderr` streams to files is not part of the event logs system.
-Some of the Event Log Imperfection patters may still occur on the workflow management system level.
+Some of the Event Log Imperfection patterns may still occur on the workflow management system level.

 [Back to the list of WPI pattern categories](../README.md)